Recipe Overview

 Notes

-• Yield varies depending on the size of your muffin tins.
+• Yield: This recipe yields about 15 muffins but this will vary depending on the size of your muffin tins.
 If you are making extra large muffins, adjust baking time.

-• Buttermilk may be substituted for the yogurt.
+• Yogurt substitution: Regular yogurt (unflavored) or buttermilk may be substituted for the Greek yogurt.

 Free email series